Healthcare in Canada: Physicians per 1000 people

-Healthcare spending by country

 Legal challenges to Canada's healthcare system

 There have been several court cases that have challenged Canadian and provincial health systems including the Chaoulli v.
 Quebec (Attorney General) and the high-profile, multi-year lawsuit against the provincial government, Cambie Surgeries Corporation v.
 British Columbia (Medical Services Commission) which ruled in favour of the BC MSC.

 In June 2005, the Supreme Court of Canada ruled in Chaoulli v.
 Quebec (Attorney General) that Quebec AG had violated the Quebec Charter of Human Rights and Freedoms by forbidding private health insurance for medically necessary health services.
 The ruling raised concerns for some and hope for others that there could be an increase in private sector participation in the health system.
 Chief Justice McLachlin ruled that "[a]ccess to a waiting list is not access to health care".

 The Cambie Surgeries Corporation v.
 British Columbia case was settled on September 10, 2020, when Justice Steeves of the Supreme Court of British Columbia ruled against legalizing private health care.

 On September 5, 2007, the attorneys of Lindsay McCreith and Shona Holmes filed a statement of claim at the Ontario Superior in McCreith and Holmes v.
 Ontario (Attorney General) with the support of the Canadian Constitution Foundation, a "conservative organization which funds litigation involving individual freedoms, economic liberty, and equality before the law".

 In William Murray v.
 Alberta (Minister of Health) the CCF "backed a challenge to Alberta's healthcare laws".